May 17, 2023

 If you don’t have much money left over at the end of each month, a debt lawyer will often recommend debt settlement for some of the following reasons.

-Avoid Being Sued: Debt settlement can help you avoid being sued as the creditors usually prefer to receive a reduced amount instead of going to court.
+• Avoid Being Sued: Debt settlement can help you avoid being sued, as the creditors usually prefer to receive a reduced amount instead of going to court.
 (And if you are sued, you’ll have a lawyer on your side to help you).

 How Will Debt Settlement Affect Your Credit Score?

 Debt settlement can damage your credit history because it involves not paying your bills.
 While this can stay on your credit history for up to 7 years, it’s typically not viewed as damaging as bankruptcy or ignoring the problem and continuing to miss repayments.
-A debt management program may not have a negative impact on your credit history, if you’ve stayed current on all debts.
-However, you will still need to repay the full debt which may not be financially possible, or can pose other problems for your credit in the future.
+A debt management program may not have a negative impact on your credit history if you’ve stayed current on all debts.
+However, you will still need to repay the full debt, which may not be financially possible or can pose other problems for your credit in the future.

-Either way, a debt settlement attorney can help minimize damage to your credit and devise a plan that can benefit your finances in the long-term.
+Either way, a debt settlement attorney can help minimize damage to your credit and devise a plan that can benefit your finances in the long term.

 Why You Should Work with a Debt Settlement Attorney

 Debt settlement is a realistic option if you cannot keep up with repayments and don’t want to file for bankruptcy.
-A poor credit history might also make you ineligible for a debt consolidation loan and disposable income each month, and a debt management plan is unlikely to provide any genuine sense of debt relief.
+Poor credit history might also make you ineligible for a debt consolidation loan and disposable income each month, and a debt management plan is unlikely to provide any genuine sense of debt relief.

-However, there is a risk involved as debt settlement can negatively affect your credit history and this is the first reason you should contact a debt lawyer.
+However, there is a risk involved as debt settlement can negatively affect your credit history, and this is the first reason you should contact a debt lawyer.
 Their expertise can help you navigate the process smoothly.
-Creditors often prefer to avoid legal proceedings so having a debt settlement attorney by your side can give you some serious leverage.
+Creditors often prefer to avoid legal proceedings, so having a debt settlement attorney by your side can give you some serious leverage.
 Lastly, getting sued is always a possibility when you fall behind on debt repayments.
 Having a lawyer on your side to help will be invaluable.

 Are you feeling somewhat overwhelmed by an outstanding debt?